Scope

 If several of the aforementioned alternatives exist, the contract is concluded at the time when one of the aforementioned alternatives occurs first.
 The period for acceptance of the offer begins on the day after the Customer sends the offer and ends at the end of the fifth day following the sending of the offer.
 If the Seller does not accept the Customer’s offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the Customer is no longer bound by their declaration of intent.

-2.4 When selecting a payment method offered by PayPal, the payment process is handled via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: “PayPal”), subject to the PayPal Terms of Use, which can be viewed at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full or – if the Customer does not have a PayPal account – subject to the conditions for payments without a PayPal account, which can be viewed at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
-If the Customer pays using a payment method offered by PayPal that can be selected in the online ordering process, the Seller hereby declares the acceptance of the Customer’s offer at the time when the Customer clicks the button that concludes the ordering process.
+2.4 If a payment method offered by PayPal is selected, payment processing is carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: “PayPal”), subject to the PayPal Terms of Use, available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full or – if the customer does not have a PayPal account – subject to the terms and conditions for payments without a PayPal account, available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
+If the customer pays by means of a payment method offered by PayPal that can be selected in the online ordering process, the seller already declares acceptance of the customer’s offer at the point in time when the customer clicks the button that concludes the ordering process.

-2.5 When submitting an offer via the seller’s online order form, the contract text will be stored by the seller after the conclusion of the contract and sent to the customer in text form (e.g., email, fax or letter) after sending their order.
-The seller does not provide any further access to the contract text.
-If the customer has set up a user account in the seller’s online shop before sending their order, the order data will be archived on the seller’s website and can be retrieved free of charge by the customer via their password-protected user account by providing the corresponding login data.
+2.5 When submitting an offer via the seller’s online order form, the contract text is stored by the seller after the conclusion of the contract and transmitted to the customer after sending his order in text form (e.g. e-mail, fax or letter).
+The contract text is not made accessible beyond this by the seller.
+If the customer has set up a user account in the seller’s online shop before submitting his order, the order data are archived on the seller’s website and can be accessed by the customer free of charge via his password-protected user account by providing the corresponding login data.

-2.6 Before submitting a binding order via the seller’s online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
-An effective technical means for better recognition of input errors can be the browser’s zoom function, which can be used to enlarge the display on the screen.
-The customer can correct their entries during the electronic ordering process using the usual keyboard and mouse functions until they click the button that completes the ordering process.
+2.6 Before submitting the order bindingly via the seller’s online order form, the customer can recognize possible input errors by carefully reading the information displayed on the screen.
+An effective technical means for better recognition of input errors can be the zoom function of the browser, with the help of which the display on the screen is enlarged.
+The customer can correct his entries within the framework of the electronic ordering process for as long as he uses the usual keyboard and mouse functions until he clicks the button that concludes the ordering process.

 2.7 Only the German language is available for the conclusion of the contract.

-2.8 Order processing and contact usually take place via email and automated order processing.
-The customer must ensure that the email address they have provided for order processing is correct so that emails sent by the seller can be received at this address.
-In particular, when using SPAM filters, the customer must ensure that all emails sent by the seller or by third parties commissioned by the seller to process the order can be delivered.
+2.8 The order processing and contacting usually take place via e-mail and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct, so that e-mails sent by the seller can be received at this address.
+In particular, the customer must ensure when using SPAM filters that all e-mails sent by the seller or by third parties commissioned by the seller with the order processing can be delivered.

-3.1 Consumers generally have a right of withdrawal.
+3.1 Consumers are generally entitled to a right of withdrawal.

-3.2 More detailed information about the right of withdrawal can be found in the seller’s cancellation policy.
+3.2 Further information on the right of withdrawal can be found in the seller’s cancellation policy.

-4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory VAT.
-Any additional delivery and shipping costs are stated separately in the respective product description.
+4.1 Unless otherwise stated in the product description of the seller, the prices quoted are total prices that include the statutory value added tax.
+If applicable, additional delivery and shipping costs will be stated separately in the respective product description.

 4.2 The payment option(s) will be communicated to the customer in the seller’s online shop.